Why study Sociology?

 In addition, you must meet with the program director so that the department is aware that you are pursuing the minor and can advise you appropriately.
 Do this early enough to avoid delay in obtaining your minor.

-Sociology students have good critical-thinking abilities and are concerned with understanding society and improving social institutions and the well-being of individuals.
-Strong writing, math and computer skills are important for sociology students in their education and subsequent career work.
-The skills of analysis, research, reading and writing that a student studying sociology acquires are highly valued in a wide range of business positions.
-Sociology is an excellent program for students who are interested in working with people and groups in a variety of fields, e.g, business, social work, law and medicine.
+Sociology students are critical thinkers who are concerned with understanding society and improving social institutions and the well-being of individuals.
+In the coursework for the major, you will develop skills in data analysis, research design and methods, statistical analysis, close reading, and writing… skills that are highly valued in a wide range of jobs.
+Sociology is an excellent major for students who are interested in working with people and ideas in a variety of fields, including social research, social work/social services, human resources, law, and medicine.

-Like students who graduate with other liberal arts programs, students in sociology are prepared for many different career options.
-The skills and interests of a sociology student could lead to careers in:
+Graduates with a BA in sociology are prepared for many different career options.
+The skills and interests of a sociology major could lead to careers in:

 • Management